InternationalTradeAdministration/developerportal/_posts/v2/2015-02-24-market-research-library.md

 ### size + offset

 The **size** parameter allows you to configure the number of results to be returned up to a maximum of 100.
 The **offset** parameter defines the offset from the first result you want to fetch.
-Unless specified the API returns 10 results at a time.  **Note:**  To download the entire Market Research Library in one call set ```size=-1```
+Unless specified the API returns 10 results at a time.

     {{ site.webservices_baseurl }}/market_research_library/search?api_key={your key}&size={1 to 100}&offset={1 to n}